 One way to reduce household plastic waste is to possess a fiber or cotton bag for groceries.
 These reusable bags can be reused, obviating the need for disposable plastic bags.

-In addition to being more environmentally friendly, reusable bags are also often sturdier and can hold more groceries than their disposable counterparts.
+In addition to being more environmentally friendly, reusable bags are often sturdier and can hold more groceries than their disposable counterparts.

 3. Only Obtain What is Required for Food